-The 2013 APS Outcomes Report analyzes AY12 high school graduates, those who were eligible to receive the scholarship, and those who went on to make use of it during the three years of the scholarship’s existence.
+The 2014 APS Outcomes Report analyzes the characteristics of high school graduates, those who were eligible to receive the scholarship, and those who went on to make use of it during the three years of the scholarship’s existence.
 The analysis includes their geographic, gender, ethnic and socioeconomic characteristics.
 It also provides a more in-depth analysis of graduates from the class of AY11, the first class eligible to receive the award, as they progress through their second and third years of postsecondary studies.

 An overview of the report's findings were presented in its Executive Summary, below, and the entire report can be downloaded here.
-The 2012 APS Outcomes Report is also available for download here.
+The 2013 and 2012 APS Outcomes Reports are also available.

 In accordance with Alaska statute the departments of Education & Early Development (EED) and Labor and Workforce Development (DOLWD), the University of Alaska (UA), and the Alaska Commission on Postsecondary Education (ACPE) present the third annual report on the Alaska Performance Scholarship (APS).
 The scholarship has awarded over $16.7 million to high school graduates beginning with the class of AY11, with more than 3,000 graduates having received the APS to pursue and continue their postsecondary education.
 An additional 4,000 are currently eligible to take advantage of the scholarship's benefits in the future1.
 Fifty of the state's 54 districts have graduated APS-eligible students, and graduates from 46 of these districts have used the scholarship to pursue their postsecondary studies2.

 Graduates in the class of AY13 had differing patterns in their eligibility to receive and their use of the scholarship the semester following their graduation when compared to prior years' classes.
 Changes in the APS eligibility requirements likely drove some of these differences, while others reflect recent graduates' ability to better plan their postsecondary education strategies to include the APS as compared to their peers in prior years.